Can Amcache be cleared by attackers?

 AllowTelemetry = REG_DWORD 0

-2. Enumerate Volume Shadow Copies and parse each shadow's copy of the hive.
-Diff against the live hive.
+2. Enumerate Volume Shadow Copies (vssadmin list shadows) and parse each shadow's copy of the hive.
+Diff against live.

-A live hive with a KeyLastWriteTimestamp that stops abruptly some weeks ago, on a host that you know has been running and seeing new software, is suspicious.
+A live hive whose KeyLastWriteTimestamp distribution dies on a Tuesday a few months ago, on a host you know has been busy since, is a strong tampering signal.
 Diff against shadows to confirm what is missing.

 For the full anti-forensics workflow, see Recovering deleted-binary evidence from Amcache.

-When you do see signs of Amcache tampering, treat it as a strong signal of a more sophisticated actor — and pay extra attention to neighbouring artefacts (ShimCache, Sysmon, EDR telemetry) for similar tampering.
+Rarely.
+Commodity malware never bothers.
+Most APT operators don't either, because the artefact is unfamiliar and cleaning it correctly takes more Windows-internals knowledge than most have.
+When you do see signs of Amcache tampering, treat it as a sophistication signal and pay closer attention to neighbouring artefacts (Shimcache, Sysmon, EDR) for similar moves.

 Related posts